 - Understand when you might run out of cash

-- Plan the best time to invest cash back into your business for growth
+- Plan the best time to invest the cash back into your business for growth

-- Plan you cash reserves through seasonal sales periods
+- Plan your cash reserves through seasonal sales periods

 - Validate your business model